kuhelii/linked-in-connect-app/README.md

-<h1 align="center">NetworkHub — LinkedIn-style Networking Platform</h1>
+<h1 align="center">ConnectiN — LinkedIn-style Networking Platform</h1>

 Connect with nearby professionals, discover people by location/role, and chat in real time.
-NetworkHub is a full-stack MERN application with OAuth login and an optional Google ADK-powered search agent for smart discovery.
+ConnectiN is a full-stack MERN application with OAuth login and an optional Google ADK-powered search agent for smart discovery.

 ## What you get